Lateral Head Triceps Exercises for Bigger, Stronger Arms

 How To Do

-1. Lie down on a flat bench and your feet firmly planted on the floor at the other end.
+1. Lie down on a flat bench, and your feet are firmly planted on the floor at the other end.

-2. Hold a dumbbell in each hand so your palms are faced towards your feet.
+2. Hold a dumbbell in each hand so your palms face your feet.

-3. Engage your abs in and keeping your back on the bench, raise the weights to the center of your chest.
+3. Engage your abs, keep your back on the bench, and raise the weights to the center of your chest.

 Tips